m-blanke/SDP-Filter/README.md

 [3] RULESC defines the number of rules specified in 4-6]...

-[4-6] RULES defines the rules by which SDL-Filter filters
+[4-6] RULES defines the rules by which SDP-Filter filters

 * verdict: ALLOW || DISALLOW specifies which action has to be taken if a rule matches
 * attribute: "string" specifies the attribute which is to be tested. e.g. "a=x-plgroup", "s=" or "m=video".
 See RFC4566 (or use Wireshark) for a list of viable attributes